UniMath/agda-unimath/src/foundation/wild-category-of-types.lagda.md

 ### The large wild 1-category of types and maps

-This remains to be formalized.
+This remains to be defined.